 These communities, who’s well-being is at the heart of our mission, are struggling at the moment to keep their own healthy, safe and cared for.
 Increased social exposure and potential strain on medical services could certainly make a negative impact.

-If you do choose to Ride BDR during this time, please do so responsibly and be mindful of how your actions can affect others.
-Also, be sure to check road status in National & State Forests, etc.
+If you do choose to Ride BDR during this time, please do so responsibly and be sure to check current State regulations and road status in National & State Forests.
+And be mindful of how your actions can affect others.

 When we are on the other side of this crisis, the small communities along BDRs will definitely need our support as they try to recover.
 Until then, it’s a perfect time for catching up on BDR documentary films available for download or streaming on Vimeo and Amazon.